24 August, 2019

 11. Tour the Hobbiton Movie Set (Matamata)

 Fans of Lord of the Rings simply cannot miss this rare and wonderful opportunity to visit the movie set of Hobbiton (near Hamilton and Cambridge).
-Experience Middle Earth on this bucolic setting for The Shire.
-Combine your visit to Hobbiton with the Waitomo Glow Worm Caves and you can book both NZ must-dos at an amazingly low price.
+Experience Middle Earth in this bucolic setting for The Shire.
+Combine your visit to Hobbiton with the Waitomo Glow Worm Caves.

 11. Hike the Tongariro Crossing (Tongariro)